syncfusion-content/javascript-docs/js/Gantt/Editing.md

         //...
         editSettings: {
             allowEditing: true,
             editMode: "normal"
         }
     });

 {% endhighlight %}

-The following screenshot shows the output of normal editing.
+The following screenshot shows the output of `normal` editing.

-{% include image.html url="/js/Gantt/Editing_images/Editing_img2.png" Caption="Normal Editing"%}
+{% include image.html url="/js/Gantt/Editing_images/Editing_img2.png"%}

 ### Taskbar Editing

 Update the task details by interactions such as resizing and dragging the taskbar.
-The following code example shows you how to enable taskbar resizing in **Gantt** control.
+The following code example shows you how to enable taskbar resizing in Gantt control.

 {% highlight js %}

     $("#GanttContainer").ejGantt({
         //...
-        allowGanttChartEditing:true
+        allowGanttChartEditing: true
     });

 {% endhighlight %}